Dexter Scott King, son of the Rev. Martin Luther King Jr., dies of cancer at 62

 As an adult, Dexter King became an attorney and focused on shepherding his father’s legacy and protecting the King family’s intellectual property.
 In addition to serving as chairman of the King Center, he was also president of the King estate.

-“Words cannot express the heart break I feel from losing another sibling," the Rev. Bernice A. King, Dexter King's youngest sibling, said in a statement.
+“Words cannot express the heart break I feel from losing another sibling," the Rev. Bernice A. King, the youngest of the four, said in a statement.

 Credit: AP